Anatolian Shepherd Dog

 The Anatolian Shepherd Dog has an average lifespan of 10 to 13 years.

-Look at the size of the dog – you can’t fit it into an apartment!
+Look at the size of the dog.
+Obviously, you can’t fit one of this powerful pups into a small apartment!
 Even though it doesn’t need as much exercise as other large breeds, owners will need to take their Anatolian Shepard for lots of walks and give it plenty of room to run around.
 This breed wants nothing to do with games of catch or fetch.
 It needs a challenge such as pulling a sled or cart, or tracking activities.

 Because of its instinct to guard flocks, Anatolian Shepherd Dog works best on farms.
 If you have small children, this may not be the best breed for you, as the Anatolian may not get along with children it doesn’t know.